dualra1n/dualra1n/tutorial.md

 # fixHard

+- remeber that using fixHard, the iphones will take more time to boot on ios 13.

-you can use --dualboot (vers) --fixHard to create the dualboot with the firmwares fixed
+- you can use --dualboot (vers) --fixHard to create the dualboot with the firmwares fixed

-and you can use --dualboot (vers) --fixHard --dont-create-part in order to get the boot files created again with the fix firmware path into it
+- and you can use --dualboot (vers) --fixHard --dont-create-part in order to get the boot files created again with the fix firmware path into it